allsvensken-resum/mars-exploration/README.md

 - The list of instructions that you can use are listed above **Rules**.

+- The instruction that aren't in the list are just ignored.

 ## How to use application?

 - You can easily run this application with docker-compose up